JetBrains/Grammar-Kit/README.md

 ````

 ### Rule modifiers:

-1. *private*:  PSI node will not be generated for this rule.
-Rules are public by default.
-2. *external*:  not generated.
-Used for generated and handwritten code integration.
-3. *left*:  left-associativity support.
-PSI node for this rule will enclose the one to the left.
-4. *inner*:  left-injection.
-PSI node for this rule will be injected into the one to the left.
-5. *meta*:  meta grammar support.
-Meta rules work in conjunction with external expressions.
-6. *fake*:  no parser code will be generated.
-For PSI hierarchy generation only.
+1. *private* (PSI tree): skip node creation and let its child nodes be included in its parent.
+2. *left* (PSI tree):  take a node on the left (previous sibling) and enclose it by becoming its parent.
+3. *inner* (PSI tree):  take a node on the left (previous sibling) and inject itself into it by becoming its child.
+4. *upper* (PSI tree):  take the parent node and replace it by adopting all its children.

+5. *meta* (parser):  a parametrized rule; its parse function can take other parse functions as parameters.
+6. *external* (parser):  a rule with a hand-written parse function; no parsing code is generated.

+7. *fake* (PSI classes):  a rule for shaping the generated PSI classes; only PSI classes are generated.

-Modifiers can be combined, *inner* should only be used together with *left*, *private left* is equivalent to *private left inner*.
+Modifiers can be combined, *inner* should only be used together with *left*,
+*private left* is equivalent to *private left inner*,
+*fake* should not be combined with *private*.

+By default, rules are *public*, i.e. *non-private*, *non-fake*, etc.

 ### Meta rules & external expressions:
 External expression *<< ... >>* is simply an inline variant of external rule.
 It can also be used to specify meta rule along with arguments.